Manage My Payments

 Both borrowers and co-signers can make payments on the loans they have at CFI both online or by mail.
-For the easiest and quickest way, create an account on Manage My Loans page, you can make payments by entering your checking or savings account information or make a credit card or debit card payment by selecting the option to use ACI.
-You can also setup a recurring ACH payment so that you never have to worry if your payment is on time.
+For the easiest and quickest way, create an account on Manage My Loans.
+You can make one-time or recurring payments by entering your checking or savings account information or make a credit card or debit card payment by selecting the option to use ACI.
 If you setup a recurring payment, you may qualify for a reduction of your interest rate.
-You can also send your payment by mail, use the coupon from your monthly statement to ensure faster processing of your payment.
+You also have the ability to select how you want your payment applied if it is different than the standard payment.
 If at any time you need assistance with making a payment, please call us at 1-800-722-2838.

 What is a nonconforming payment?
 This is a payment that is either more or less than the minimum payment due shown on your monthly statement.